-Any public official who is required to purchase a bond, will almost always need to have the bond in hand before being sworn in for duty, and this is usually a stated requirement for any governmental organization.
+Any public official who is required to purchase a bond will almost always need to have the bond in hand before being sworn in for duty, and this is usually a stated requirement for any governmental organization.
 As with other types of surety bonds, there are three parties involved in these bonds: the principal, the surety, and the obligee.
-The principal is the person who is taking office as a civil servant or PO, the surety is generally an insurance company which sells the bond to the principal, and in this situation, the obligee is the government agency itself.
+The principal is the person who is taking office as a civil servant or PO, the surety is generally an insurance company that sells the bond to the principal, and in this situation, the obligee is the government agency itself.

-Assuming that this claim were to be upheld and it’s found that the public official was indeed in breach of the bond’s terms, the surety company would then be obliged to pay the amount of a claim made by the obligee, which is the govt. agency.
-Any amount up to the face value of the bond itself could be claimed by the govt. agency, and if necessary, a decision on the validity of that claim could be made in court, if it were not settled between the parties.
+Assuming that this claim was to be upheld and it’s found that the public official was indeed in breach of the bond’s terms, the surety company would then be obliged to pay the amount of a claim made by the obligee, which is the govt. agency.
+Any amount up to the face value of the bond itself could be claimed by the govt. the agency, and if necessary, a decision on the validity of that claim could be made in court, if it were not settled between the parties.

 Whatever amount the surety company is obliged to pay to the obligee, it would then seek to recover from the principal, which is the civil servant in violation of the bond’s terms.
-As an government official, you should do everything possible to avoid having a claim made against you, because not only would you be responsible for repaying the claim amount to the surety, but you would very likely find it more difficult to become bonded in the future.
+As a government official, you should do everything possible to avoid having a claim made against you, because not only would you be responsible for repaying the claim amount to the surety, but you would very likely find it more difficult to become bonded in the future.

 There is another feature of the whole bonding picture regarding public officials which is a bit unusual in normal contract terms.
 It is possible for the obligee to make a claim against an official even if the bond has expired, and the purpose of this is to ensure that officials are held accountable for their actions, whether or not the actual bond is still in effect.